 Some of these walking tours are either free or pay-what-you-wish, so this is a great way to save money while exploring the city and learning about the history of Rome.

 2. See a Show at Teatro dell’Opera

 No matter when you come to Rome, this historic theatre will likely have at least a few notable operas and other shows taking place.

-Here is a full list of the performances you can see at Teatro dell’Opera before the new year.
+Here is are the performances you can see at Teatro dell’Opera before the new year:

 You can also enjoy one of the following theatrical productions in Rome, including both Christmas and New Year's Eve performances.